11 Reasons Why Digital Nomads Should Buy Travel Insurance

 Authored by Andrea Villegas

-Several members in the biggest digital nomad community on Facebook have shared their insights about whether to buy digital nomad travel insurance or not.
+Several members of the biggest digital nomad community on Facebook have shared their insights about whether to buy digital nomad travel insurance or not.

 Note: To protect the privacy of members, we have not added names.